GQSco/GQSco/README.md

 Hi, I'm **Gabriel Scofield** 👋

+Majoring in Bioengineering at the University of Washington | Minoring in Italian language and culture

 I'm a passionate coder, tech enthusiast, and creative tinkerer with a strong interest in robotics, AI, and hardware projects.
 I love building things that are interactive, fun, and sometimes a little whimsical—like my wall-mounted talking fish designed to grow as an engineer and have fun along the way.

 ---